Oklahoma Natural Gas Company Building

 The Oklahoma Natural Gas Company Building is a historic building in Tulsa, Oklahoma, at 624 South Boston Ave.
-It was one of the first local Art Deco buildings built in the new Art Deco style, along with the Public Service of Oklahoma Building.
+It was one of the first local Art Deco buildings built in the new style, along with the Public Service of Oklahoma Building.
 This choice by the relatively conservative utility companies made the style acceptable in the city, with many Art Deco buildings built subsequently in Tulsa.
 The building was designed by Frank V. Kirshner and Arthur M. Atkinson.
 It was built of reinforced concrete, and clad in buff brick, except for the lower two stories, which are clad in limestone.
 The verticalness of the building is emphasized by piers rising the entire height of the facade with windows placed between the piers.